180 years of history

 The College Hill neighborhood was designated as a National Register Historic District in 1993 (click here to read the nomination).
 The boundaries of the National Register district are slightly different from the city’s historic district.
 As a result, Greensboro College and Wafco are within the city historic district but outside the National Register district.

-The two College Hill properties included in the register in their own right are the Bumpas-Troy House and Wafco Mills.
+Two College Hill properties are included in the register in their own right — the Bumpas-Troy House and Wafco Mills.

 Guilford County landmarks